AO-StreetArt/CLyman/docs/pages/_examples/object/object_action_update.rst

 		{
 			"name": "testAction",
-			"description": "this is another description",
+			"description": "this is another description"
 		}